AJ-Carp/Company-Funds-and-Layoffs-Project/README.md

 - Almost all of the companies that raised lots of funds fall below the average percent laid off line.
 - Most companies fall directly on the average funds line and below the average percent laid off line.
 - This suggests that if the funds are very high then the compnay probably has low layoffs as well.
-- However, low layoffs does not mean high funds.
+- However, since most companies fall below the average percent laid off line, low layoffs is not a strong indication of high funds.

 <img width="685" alt="Screenshot 2025-01-07 at 2 41 27 PM" src="https://github.com/user-attachments/assets/1f1b4037-161b-4af5-aa3a-92a00378ff92" />